saadahmed1084/hide-spotify-elements/README.md

 # Notes
 - These scripts work only on Spotify Web, not on mobile or desktop apps.
-- These scripts don’t prevent interactions — it just visually hides unwanted users.
+- These scripts don’t prevent interactions — they just visually hide unwanted users.
 - The scripts may need updates if Spotify's UI structure changes.

 # Pull Requests